ls1intum/Artemis/docs/dev/guidelines/client.rst

        appends a percentage sign to the data label.

        ..
 TIP::
            The method is passed to the framework itself and executed there.
-This means on runtime, it does not have access to global variables of the component it is originally implemented in.
+This means that at runtime it does not have access to global variables of the component it is originally implemented in.
            If this access is necessary, create a (readonly) variable assigned to this method and bind it to the component: ``readonly bindFormatting = this.formatDataLabel.bind(this);``

     3. Some design properties are not directly configurable via the framework (e.g. the font-size and weight of the data labels).